Protection, Security and Investigation

 - The private or public law enforcement sectors as a special constable.

 - The Alcohol and Gaming Commission of Ontario as inspector, municipal by-law enforcement officer, private investigator, fraud/risk analyst, nuclear security officer or emergency planner.

 - The Military Police, governments, hospitals, universities, casinos, transit authorities, private security and investigation firms.

 - Provincial and federal corrections agencies, Canada Border Services, police services and the RCMP.

-- The mandatory Ministry of Community Safety and Correctional Services 40-hour Security Guard training and 50-hour Private Investigator training are included in the program curriculum.
+- The mandatory Ministry of the Solicitor General 40-hour Security Guard training and 50-hour Private Investigator training are included in the program curriculum.
 This training is required to become a licensed Security Guard and/or Private Investigator in the province of Ontario.

 Our grads get great jobs

 - Inspector, Alcohol and Gaming Commission of Ontario